maryrobinrose/marmo-code-challenge/README.md

 ## Objective:

-In this challenge, you will create a simple command line interface to add and remove songs to an artist.
-You will also keep track of genres and featured songs.
+In this challenge, you will create a simple program runnable in irb, and tested in rspec.
+This program will add and remove songs on an artist and also keep track of genres and featured songs.
 Make sure to complete all the requirements listed below.

 ## Setup: